mborgerson/wiki-export/wiki/MCPX.md

 ### Pin L21: PC Speaker

-The MCPX has PC Speaker pin which can be controlled using \[the standard PC Speaker interface <https://wiki.osdev.org/PC_Speaker>\].
+The MCPX has PC Speaker pin which can be controlled using [the standard PC Speaker interface](https://wiki.osdev.org/PC_Speaker).
 However, no actual speaker is connected to the pin, so while the signal exists, there will be no audible sound on a stock Xbox.